ZhangJD-ong/STRIDE/README.md

 # STRIDE
-A universal self-supervised denoiser for optical microscopy.
+A generally applicable self-supervised denoiser for optical microscopy.

 ## 📄 Paper:
 The paper is under review.

 ## 📘 Introduction: